godfathr/ImageThumbnailCreator.Core/README.md

-# Image Thumbnail Creator .NET 5
+# Image Thumbnail Creator .NET Standard 2.0

 ## Short description
-- Create thumbnails from images
+- Create simple thumbnails from images
 - Save the original with the thumbnail version for easy links to full resolution version
 - Downsize large resolution images and compress thumbnails to your desired level